marinvanessa/The-Detection-of-Dermatological-Disorders-Through-Image-Analysis/README.md

 **Institution:** University POLITEHNICA of Bucharest, Faculty of Automatic Control and Computer Science
 **Generation:** 2019-2023

-This is my thesis project, and it aims to develop a robust system for automatically recognizing and categorizing dermatological disorders based on visual characteristics captured in images.
+This repository contains all the code and data related to my BSc Thesis.
+Its primary goal is to develop a reliable system that can automatically identify and categorize dermatological disorders based on visual characteristics present in images.

 **Structure**
 -